Causes of claw and claw bed infection

-Paronychia is the medical name for inflammation or bacterial infection of the nail nailbed and/or surrounding skin and can be bacterial or fungal.
-Bacterial infections usually occur secondary to trauma, such as overzealous nail trimming, obsessive nail chewing, ingrown nails or declawing surgery.
+Paronychia is the medical name for inflammation or bacterial infection of the claw bed and/or surrounding skin and can be bacterial or fungal.
+Bacterial infections usually occur secondary to trauma, such as overzealous claw trimming, obsessive claw chewing, ingrown claws or declawing surgery.
 Other causes include systemic diseases such as FIV or FeLV, diabetes, systemic lupus erythematosus, Cushing’s disease and use of steroids.

 Several strains of bacteria have been isolated including Staphylococcus spp., Streptococcus spp, Pseudomonas spp, and Proteus spp.
 It is not uncommon for more than one type of bacteria to be involved.

-Ringworm is a highly contagious fungal infection which is most common in kittens, cats in over-crowded environments (such as shelters) and immunocompromised cats.
+Ringworm is a highly contagious fungal infection that is most common in kittens, cats in overcrowded environments (such as shelters) and immunocompromised cats.

-Malassezia is a yeast which is a normal part of the cat’s skin fauna.
-In some cats, an overgrowth develops, which can be due to immunosuppression, long term antibiotic or corticosteroid use, allergies, endocrine disorders, seborrhea, and certain tumours.
+Malassezia is a yeast that is a normal part of the cat’s skin fauna.
+In some cats, an overgrowth develops, which can be due to immunosuppression, long-term antibiotic or corticosteroid use, allergies, endocrine disorders, seborrhea, and certain tumours.

-Symptoms of nail infection depend on the pathogen involved.
+Symptoms of claw infection depend on the pathogen involved.
 Infection can occur in one or multiple claws, symptoms include:

 - Onychalgia (claw pain)